Contact Information:

 Yes, periodic updates will be issued via the project update email.
 You can join the project email list here.

-Does the EIS only analyze current alternatives, or will new alternatives be considered?
+Will the project include only alternatives from past truck reroute planning efforts, or will new alternatives also be considered?

 Are other agencies, like King County, Sound Transit, etc., notified about the scoping process?